 Councils are part of the democratic framework of Australia and the community gets the chance to elect its Council Members every four years.
-The next Council Elections will happen in November 2018.
+The next periodic Council Elections will happen in November 2022.

 Local Government elections provide an opportunity to elect representatives who aspire, through the decisions they will be empowered to make on behalf of the community, to contribute to effective local government.